aarthi17/MytheresaCypress/README.md

 # MytheresaCypress

 Automated Test case 1 and test case 2 using Cypress framework.Page Object Model is used to define the page elements.
-The test data are declared inside "fixtures/input.json file"
+The test data are declared inside "fixtures/input.json file".

 # PreRequisite